school510587/BrlIMEHelper/readme.md

 ##### The state of BrlIMEHelper

-There are three components in the state of BrlIMEHelper: The braille buffer, the braille input translation mode, and the IME state.
+There are three components in the state of BrlIMEHelper: The braille buffer, the input mode, and the IME state.
 Here is an example of the BrlIMEHelper state message:

 `⠙⠜ (145-345); Chinese(Traditional) braille IME; Microsoft Phonetic IME {-NH}`